 In arid and semi-arid regions, some modifications might be needed to conserve scarce water resources.
 Any landscaping plans should prescribe drought-tolerant vegetation wherever possible.
 In addition, the wet forebay can be replaced with an alternative dry pretreatment, such as a detention cell.
-In regions with wet noted a can be repraced with an arientative dry pretarent in, sourch as a determine their integrons with a distinct wet and dry season, as in many arid regions, regional detention ponds can possibly be used as a recreation area such as a ball field during the dry season.
+In regions with a distinct wet and dry season, as in many arid regions, regional detention ponds can possibly be used as a recreation area such as a ball field during the dry season.